elai-io/video-freeze-detector/README.md

 ## 🧠 How It Works

 - **Edge-based analysis:** Uses Canny edge detection to preprocess frames, making freeze detection robust to noise and lighting changes.
-- **Metric:** The main metric is `edge_velocity_min_ratio` (minimum edge difference divided by mean edge difference across cameras), which achieved 85.7% accuracy on known freeze frames.
+- **Metric:** The main metric is `edge_velocity_min_ratio` (minimum edge difference divided by maximum edge difference across cameras), which achieved 85.7% accuracy on known freeze frames and better detects partial freezes.
 - **Visualization:** For each detected freeze, the system saves three images: previous frame, current frame, and their edge difference (center region, all cameras side-by-side).
 - **Modular architecture:** All core logic is in the `modules/` folder for easy extension and testing.